prachived/HandicraftStore-using-J2EE-stack/README.md

 # HandicraftStore-using-J2EE-stack

+## IMPLEMENTATION
-?
-Deployed a distributed application for online handicraft store to using stateful and entity beans to purchase handicraft items.
+1. Deployed a distributed application for online handicraft store to using stateful and entity beans to purchase handicraft items.
-?
-Implemented various distributed concepts such as RMI, CORBA, web-services.
+2. Implemented various distributed concepts such as RMI, CORBA, web-services.